sveltejs/sites/sites/svelte.dev/content/blog/2023-03-01-whats-new-in-svelte-march-2023.md

 authorURL: https://dreamindani.com
 ---

-March is coming in hot with a number of essential features having been added to SvelteKit following its 1.0 launch.
+March is *coming in hot* with a number of essential features having been added to SvelteKit following its 1.0 launch.
 Check out [last week's blog post](https://svelte.dev/blog/streaming-snapshots-sveltekit) for more details.

 Svelte Society also launched [SvelteHack](https://hack.sveltesociety.dev/) last month with over $12,000 in prizes - calling all Svelte developers, new and old, to make something awesome before the April 17th deadline!

+And, if you haven't heard already, there's going to be another Svelte Summit!
+Head over to [SvelteSummit.com](https://www.sveltesummit.com/) and sign up for the newsletter to get updates about the next event 📬

-Let's jump into all the details...
+Now let's jump into this month's changes...

 ## What's new in SvelteKit
 - `$app/paths` can now be used without an app - making things like component testing with Vitest, using Storybook, etc. easier (**1.4.0**, [#8838](https://github.com/sveltejs/kit/pull/8838))